 One of the perks of a personal loan is that you can use it for nearly any purpose, including home renovations.
 If you need to make a medical modification to your home such as adding stairlifts or bathroom/shower modifications, a personal loan could help you do so.

 Consolidating medical debt by credit card can be risky, but it’s possible to avoid having to pay interest.

 First, apply for a credit card with an introductory offer of 0 percent APR on new purchases.
 You might be able to find a credit card that offers 0 percent interest for up to 21 months.
 These credit cards typically require good to excellent credit, so you likely won’t be approved if your credit isn’t in solid shape.

 Use the 0 percent balance transfer credit card to pay off one medical bill or multiple bills.
 Then, work on paying off the credit card as quickly as possible, and certainly by the time the introductory period ends and interest rate increases are scheduled to kick in.
 If you can’t guarantee you can pay off the card in time, consider other consolidation options.

 Debt management program

-The benefit to this process is that you can save on finance charges and other fees.
-But this also means you should only consider it if your medical debt has been sent to collections or if you’re rolling your medical debt with other debt accounts into the program.
+The benefit of this process is that you can save on finance charges and other fees.
+However, your debt could be sent to collections if you fail to make payments on your debt management plan.

-What to do if your medical debt is in collections
+What do you do if your medical debt is in collections?

 Medical debt only affects your credit score if it’s reported.
 A hospital or doctor’s office is very unlikely to report an outstanding bill.
 But once it’s handed over to a collection agency, it likely will be reported.